gayatrirajgor/SEI-project-2/README.md

 We first researched a number of APIs and decided to showcase data based on the TV show, Final Space.

 ### Day 1
-* utilised Insomnia to examine what data we would receive from the various endpoints
+* Utilised Insomnia to examine what data we would receive from the various endpoints
-* discussed how we would show this on the front end.
+* Discussed how we would show this on the front end.

 ### Day 2
 * Constructed all of the components we required